GaryManv/SQL-Project/cleaning_data.md

 ** all_sessions **
 6.1) check if all visitors ids' have the same length (answer: basic length has 19 digits, but there are also 18,17 and 16).
 As it doesn't appear in other tables I just ignore it for now and will not reduce the table rows.
-6.2) check if all visitors ids' don't have duplicates
+6.2) check if all visitors ids' don't have duplicates.(answer: there are duplicates but it's not a visitor table it's just a combined data - so duplicates are fine.

 Queries:
 1)select sku, count(*)>1 as duplicate_sku from products group by sku having count(*)>1